William Popp (footballer)

-William Popp (ポープ・ウィリアム, Pōpu Uiriamu) is a Japanese professional footballer who plays as a goalkeeper for club Shonan Bellmare.
+William Popp (ポープ・ウィリアム, Pōpu Uiriamu) is a Japanese professional footballer who plays as a goalkeeper for Belgian club Beerschot, club Shonan Bellmare.

 Career

 On 30 December 2021, Popp officially transferred to J2 club Machida Zelvia for the 2022 season.

 Popp was a key player in helping Machida Zelvia gain promotion to the J1 League in the 2023 season.
 In January 2024, it was announced that Popp would be joining Yokohama F. Marinos.

+On 10 February 2026, Popp joined Belgian Challenger Pro League side Beerschot on a loan-deal until the end of the season.

 Personal life

 Popp was born in Japan; his father is American while his mother is Japanese.

 Career statistics

 Club

 Updated to the end of 2023 season.